matrix-org/matrix-spec-proposals/proposals/2836-threading.md

 To aid this, all events returned from `/event_relationships` SHOULD have 2 additional fields in the `unsigned` section of the event:
  - `children`: A map of `rel_type` to the number of children with that relation.
- - `children_hash`: The SHA256 of all the event IDs of the known children, deduplicated and sorted lexicographically.
+ - `children_hash`: The base64 string of the SHA256 of all the event IDs of the known children, deduplicated and sorted lexicographically.

 For example, an event `$AAA` with three children: `$BBB`, `$CCC`, `$DDD` where the first two are of `rel_type` "m.reference" and the last is "custom", should produce an `unsigned` section of: